How to Select the Best Dog GPS Tracker

 Check the Ratings of the Tracker App

 Most dog GPS trackers work with an app on your cell phone.
 Before selecting a tracker, take a quick look at the app ratings for your phone operating system.
 I had a lot of issues while testing the Whistle Go Explore 2.0.
-It's likely this was partly due to the Whistle app that I was using.
-I have an Android phone and in Google Play, the Whistle app only had 2.1 stars, but it had 4.6 stars in the Apple App Store.
+It's likely this was partly due to the Whistle app that I was using, which only had 2.1 stars in the Google Play store.
+Whistle has since been bought out by Tractive and discontinued.

 Will the Tracker Work Where You Live and Travel?